GOP senator on Trump, state of politics: 'We may have hit bottom'

 He later continued: "Now, you might reasonably ask, where is the good news in that?
 Well, simply put: We may have hit bottom.
 Oh, and that's also the bad news.
 In a rare convergence, the good news and bad news are the same: Our leadership is not good, but it probably can't get much worse."

+In an interview with CNN's "The Situation Room with Wolf Blitzer, Flake said his speech was about standing up and reclaiming "our constitutional prerogative."

+"Whether it's passing immigration reform or authorization for use of force, we shouldn't continually say 'We'll pass what the president wants,' we should pass what we think we should do and ask the president to sign it.
+He can either sign it or veto it.
+But we've given far too much, and I think its time for the Congress to stand up."

-Flake not only slammed the White House, but also blamed Congress, saying it's "failing its constitutional obligations to counteract the power of the president, and in so doing is dishonoring itself, at a critical moment in the life of our nation."
+During his commencement address, Flake not only slammed the White House, but also blamed Congress, saying it's "failing its constitutional obligations to counteract the power of the president, and in so doing is dishonoring itself, at a critical moment in the life of our nation."

 "It will be the work of your generation to make sure that this degradation of democracy does not continue -- to see to it that our current flirtation with lawlessness and authoritarianism does not become a heritable trait to be passed down from this presidency," he said.